GhostPack/Rubeus/README.md

 With no other arguments, all user accounts with SPNs set in the current domain are kerberoasted.
 The /spn:X argument roasts just the specified SPN, the /user:X argument roasts just the specified user, and the /ou:X argument roasts just users in the specific OU.

+The /outfile:FILE argument outputs roasted hashes to the specified file, one per line.

 Also, if you wanted to use alternate domain credentials for kerberoasting, that can be specified with /creduserDOMAIN.FQDN\USER /credpassword:PASSWORD.

     c:\Rubeus>Rubeus.exe kerberoast /ou:OU=TestingOU,DC=testlab,DC=local